OfficeDev/office-js-docs/reference/outlook/preview/Recurrence.md

 #### seriesTime :[seriesTime](seriestime.md)

-This object enables you to manage the start and end dates of the recurring appointment series and the usual start and end times of instances but for the recurring meeting series you can only get these dates and times. **This object is not in UTC time.** Instead, it is set in the time zone specified by the [recurrenceTimeZone](#recurrencetimezone-recurrencetimezone) value or defaulted to the item's time zone.
+This object enables you to manage the start and end dates of the recurring appointment series and the usual start and end times of instances. **This object is not in UTC time.** Instead, it is set in the time zone specified by the [recurrenceTimeZone](#recurrencetimezone-recurrencetimezone) value or defaulted to the item's time zone.

 ##### Type: